Shopify/shopify-api-js/docs/usage/customsessions.md

   /*
-    The storeCallback takes in the Session, and sets a stringified version of it on the redis store If the session can be stored, we return true Otherwise, return false
+    The storeCallback takes in the Session, and sets a stringified version of it on the redis store This callback is used for BOTH saving new Sessions and updating existing Sessions.
+    If the session can be stored, return true Otherwise, return false
   */
   storeCallback = async (session: Session) => {